thangckt/thangckt.github.io/docs/cluster/compiling/6_Compile_UCX.md

 #### Prepare source code

-Use one of these two following options
+Use one of these two following options (now use from source code)

 **From pre-configured Release**